 Free park and trail maps and pamphlets: The Hong Kong Tourism Board Visitor Centers on Victoria Peak and at the Star Ferry in Tsim Sha Tsui has free pamphlets and maps that provide information about the various trails and country parks.
 It is a good idea to pick some up.

 Plan and make trip arrangements: China Highlights can help you design a trip that includes hiking and camping in Hong Kong.
-We specialize in arranging transportation and getting tickets for trips to Hong Kong and cities in Mainland China according to our clients' interests and travel constraints.
+We specialize in arranging transportation and getting tickets for trips to Hong Kong and cities in Chinese mainland according to our clients' interests and travel constraints.
 We could provide private vehicles, drivers, and guides for individual and groups.
 We'll try to arrange Hong Kong hotel rooms, Hong Kong and China flight tickets, and train tickets for a pleasant trip.

 2-Day Hong Kong Coach Tour: Visit the local highlights on a bus.
 Tell our tour experts to include camping.
 This tour is modifiable.